-As I began to lose interest (and the will to live), I did begin to wonder how many government agencies, quangos, “think tanks”, and policy makers does it take to cobble together a personalisation agenda.
+As I began to lose interest (and the will to live), I did begin to wonder how many government agencies, quangos, “think tanks”, and policymakers does it take to cobble together a personalisation agenda.
 Clearly, it takes quite a few.
 Ironically in the very same year that David Milliband was launching his policy document proclaiming a “new relationships with schools” another government department, the Learning and Skills Development Agency (subsequently the Learning and Skills Network and now gone) funded a piece of research by Frank Coffield.
 This research poured quite a good deal of scorn on the notion that learning styles can identify an individual’s learning preferences.

 I’m not sure I really got to the nub of VAK learning styles.
 I think it was little more than a policy convenience.
 It sounded right – it made sense.
-If you only engage with education at a conceptual level and do not enegage with it at a practical level it probably sounds plausible.
-Even so it was interesting to note that since personalisation was announced in 2004, the department of education and skills (formed in 2001) has been split it into the Department for Children, Schools and Families and the Department for Innovation, Universities and Skills in 2007.
-Subsequently Michael Gove created a single department in 2010, the Department for Education.
+If you only engage with education at a conceptual level and do not engage with it at a practical level it probably sounds plausible.
+Even so, it was interesting to note that since personalisation was announced in 2004, the department of education and skills (formed in 2001) has been split it into the Department for Children, Schools and Families and the Department for Innovation, Universities and Skills in 2007.
+Subsequently, Michael Gove created a single department in 2010, the Department for Education.

-The ECM policy agenda has now been shelved but not before a great deal has been spent on glossy brochures and, professional development etc. Personalisation as a concept still exists albeit as ill defined as it ever was and teachers still formatively assess, mark, and deliver enjoyable sessions as much as they ever did.
+The ECM policy agenda has now been shelved but not before a great deal has been spent on glossy brochures and, professional development etc. Personalisation as a concept still exists albeit as ill-defined as it ever was and teachers still formatively assess, mark, and deliver enjoyable sessions as much as they ever did.
 VAK learning styles are still being debunked on a daily basis (see Daniel T Willingham).

-As for David Milliband we all know that after his brief stint in education he is no longer in politics.
+As for David Milliband, we all know that after his brief stint in education he is no longer in politics.
 The moral of the tale is that as a profession we tend to think that someone somewhere knows more than we do.
 The “others” who just know.
 Often that is not the case.
 As often as not those making the decisions or influencing decision makers are not educational professors (in their ivory towers) but those who have made a career influencing people, journalists, think tankers, politicians and the like.

 Time for a change perhaps?
 2014 seems like a good year to start.